leondz/aclsigsec-web/content/workshop/_index.md

 ## Keynotes

-**Johannes Bjerva, Aalborg University (Den- mark).** Prof. Bjerva’s research is charac- terised by an interdisciplinary perspective on
+**1. Johannes Bjerva, Aalborg University (Denmark).** Prof. Bjerva’s research is characterised by an interdisciplinary perspective on
-NLP, with a focus on the potential for im- pact in society.
-His main contributions to my field are to incorporate linguistic infor- mation into NLP, including large language models (LLMs), and to improve the state of resource-poor languages.
-Recent research fo- cuses on embedding inversion and attacks on multi-modal models.
+NLP, with a focus on the potential for impact in society.
+His main contributions to my field are to incorporate linguistic information into NLP, including large language models (LLMs), and to improve the state of resource-poor languages.
+Recent research focuses on embedding inversion and attacks on multi-modal models.

-**Erick Galinkin, NVIDIA Corporation
-(USA).** Erick Galinkin is a Research Scientist at NVIDIA working on the security assess- ment and protection of large language models.
+**2. Erick Galinkin, NVIDIA Corporation (USA).** Erick Galinkin is a Research Scientist at NVIDIA working on the security assessment and protection of large language models.
 Previously, he led the AI research team at
 Rapid7 and has extensive experience working in the cybersecurity space.
-He is an alum- nus of Johns Hopkins University and holds degrees in applied mathematics and computer science.
-Outside of his work, Erick is a life- long student, currently at Drexel University and is renowned for his ability to be around equestrians.
+He is an alumnus of Johns Hopkins University and holds degrees in applied mathematics and computer science.
+Outside of his work, Erick is a lifelong student, currently at Drexel University and is renowned for his ability to be around equestrians.

-** TBA**
+**3. TBA **

 ## Submission formats